MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/Investment.md

 ---
-title: Investment in CloudforSustainabilityCarbonDataModel - Common Data Model | Microsoft Docs
+title: Investment in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
 description: The investment entity monitors and manages indirect greenhouse gas emissions resulting from the organization's investments in projects, companies, or assets contributing to climate change.
 author: cdm-publisher
 ms.service: common-data-model